-Our collaborative outlook with the University of Cambridge, Cancer Research UK and Macmillan enables us to bring together high quality clinical care and treatment underpinned by the world-class research.
+Our collaborative outlook with the University of Cambridge, Cancer Research UK and Macmillan enables us to bring together high-quality clinical care and treatment underpinned by world-class research.

 As well as being the local hospital for patients living in the Cambridge area, we function as a regional centre for rarer types of cancer.
 As such, we collaborate across the region as part of the East of England Cancer Alliance.